NVIDIA-Merlin/HugeCTR/docs/source/hugectr_contributor_guide.md

 ### Set Up the Development Environment With Merlin Containers

-We provide options to disable the installation of HugeCTR and HugeCTR Triton Backend in [Merlin Dockerfiles](https://github.com/NVIDIA-Merlin/Merlin/tree/main/docker) so that our contributors can build the development enviornment (container) from them.
-By simply clone the code of HugeCTR into thise environment and build you can start the journey of development.
+We provide options to disable the installation of HugeCTR and HugeCTR Triton Backend in [Merlin Dockerfiles](https://github.com/NVIDIA-Merlin/Merlin/tree/main/docker) so that our contributors can build the development environment (container) from them.
+By simply clone the code of HugeCTR into this environment and build you can start the journey of development.

 **Note**: the message on terminal below is not errors if you are working in such containers.
 ```